Our Fraud Protection Tips

 - a Geotrust-issued Digital ID for the bank's server

-- Secure Sockets Layer (TLS) protocol for data encryption
+- Secure Sockets Layer (SSL) protocol for data encryption

 - A router loaded with a firewall to regulate the inflow and outflow of server traffic